cocodedk/cv-generator/docs/getting-started/overview.md

 # CV Generator Overview

-The CV Generator is a full-stack web application for creating professional LibreOffice Writer (.odt) CV documents.
+The CV Generator is a full-stack web application for creating professional DOCX CV documents.
 It provides a modern React-based interface for inputting CV data and generates formatted documents that can be downloaded and edited.

 ## Purpose